Graph Convolution for Re-ranking in Person Re-identification: Introduction

 Person re-identification (re-ID) aims to retrieve images of the same person from the gallery set given a query image~\cite{zhong2017re}.
 A standard pipeline is to extract features for images in both the gallery set and the query based on a pre-trained deep model, and then return the top-ranked images in the gallery, where the similarity is measured by the Euclidean distance~\cite{zheng2017discriminatively}.
 However, due to the difference between the distribution of the training set from the deep model and that of the testing set, directly generating features based on the pre-trained model may result in a sub-optimal performance.
 Many post-process methods have been proposed to mitigate the challenge while re-ranking is one of the most effective approaches for outstanding performance~\cite{bai2019re,saquib2018pose,zhong2017re}.

 Given features from the deep model, re-ranking is to recalculate the similarity of images by introducing other information and use sophisticated similarity metrics~\cite{bai2017scalable, bai2019re, bai2017ensemble, saquib2018pose,yu2017divide,zhong2017re} to rearrange the ranking list.
-For example, $k$-reciprocal encoding~\cite{zhong2017re} obtains additional $k$-nearest neighbors (k-NN) for each image as its context information, which are utilized to recalculate the similarity between query and gallery images based on the Jaccard distance.
-ECN~\cite{saquib2018pose} shares the similar idea that leverages the nearest neighbors for top-ranked images but re-computes the similarity with a rank-list distance metric~\cite{JarvisP73}.
-Both of these methods can surpass the performance of original features by a large margin.
+Current SOTA methods $k$-reciprocal encoding~\cite{zhong2017re} or ECN~\cite{saquib2018pose}can surpass the performance of original features by a large margin.
 Despite the success, the sophisticated distance metrics adopted by these re-ranking methods are much more complicated than Euclidean distance, which are not friendly to downstream tasks and hard to be used for fast retrieval of massive data in real applications.
 Therefore, some work~\cite{luo2019spectral} tries to optimize the original features based on Euclidean distance.
 But their performance still cannot catch up with $k$-reciprocal encoding.

 Instead of figuring out an appropriate and sophisticated distance metric, in this work, we aim to modify the original features while Euclidean distance can still be directly used as the similarity measure.
 Inspired by graph convolution networks (GCN)~\cite{kipf2016semi}, we adopt the graph convolution operator to propagate features over a graph, so as to improve the representation of each image.
 More specifically, we construct our graphs for feature propagation with two criteria.
 First, the changes in features should be moderate after re-ranking to preserve the knowledge learned in the pre-trained feature representation model.
 Therefore, only features from nearest neighbors can be propagated to the target image.
 This criterion essentially shares a similar idea with other successful re-ranking methods~\cite{zhong2017re,saquib2018pose}.
 Second, features propagated from different cameras should be emphasized.
 This criterion has been rarely investigated but it is helpful to eliminate the bias from cameras.
 With these criteria, we develop a feature propagation method that obtains features from two graphs simultaneously.